 ArrayList vs LinkedList in Java:

-1. ArrayList is implemented with the concept of dynamic arrays while LinkedList is implemented with the concept of a doubly linked list.
+1. ArrayList is implemented with the concept of dynamic arrays while LinkedList is implemented with the concept of a doubly linked list.2.
+ArrayList is slow because it internally uses the concept of arrays.
+If we want to remove any element from an array, all the bits are shifted in memory.

 LinkedList is faster than ArrayList because it uses the concept of a doubly-linked list, so bit shifting is not required in memory.